 Manufacturing Data Ingestion and Preprocessing for SPC Automation

 Reliable Statistical Process Control automation begins long before control limits are calculated or capability indices are reported.
-The foundation of any compliant quality engineering pipeline is a deterministic data ingestion and preprocessing architecture.
-Modern manufacturing environments generate heterogeneous telemetry from CNC controllers, machine vision systems, digital torque tools, and manual gauge inputs.
+The foundation of any compliant quality-engineering pipeline is a deterministic data ingestion and preprocessing architecture.
+Modern manufacturing environments generate heterogeneous telemetry from CNC controllers, machine-vision systems, digital torque tools, and manual gauge inputs, each with its own clock, encoding, and failure signature.
 Without rigorous standardization, downstream quality charts suffer from aliasing, false alarms, and non-conformance traceability gaps.
-Production-grade SPC workflows require systematic methodologies for acquiring, aligning, validating, and conditioning manufacturing telemetry, aligned with AIAG MSA guidelines, ISO 9001 traceability requirements, and IATF 16949 data integrity mandates.
+Production-grade SPC workflows therefore require systematic methods for acquiring, aligning, validating, and conditioning manufacturing telemetry, aligned with AIAG MSA guidelines, ISO 9001 traceability requirements, and IATF 16949 data-integrity mandates.

 Deterministic Extraction and Protocol Orchestration